need4swede/wiki-go/data/documents/search/document.md

 ## The Search Experience

-Open the Search tab (or search from the [Compass](/getting-started/navigation/compass) anywhere in the app) and start typing on the compact keyboard, or dictate with the Siri Remote.
+Open the Search tab (or, on Apple TV, search from the [Compass](/getting-started/navigation/compass) anywhere in the app) and start typing, or use dictation.

 - **Before you type:** your recent searches appear as chips, ready to re-run or clear.
 - **While you type:** results appear instantly, with suggestion chips drawn from your library.